-Located on Cuba’s stunning southern Caribbean coastline, Cienfuegos is unique in Cuba in that it was settled by immigrants from France rather than from Spain, the country’s colonial ruler.
-That French heritage continues to demonstrate itself through the Parisian style of many of the city’s buildings, and in the names of streets in the UNESCO-listed old town in particular.
-Named after the high ranking soldier Jose Cienfuegos, the city is also commonly called La Perla del Sur, ‘the pearl of the south’.
-But should that not be enough for you, the uninhabited wilds of the extraordinary Zapata Peninsula – home to the famed Bay of Pigs – lies just a short distance away by road.
+Located on Cuba’s stunning southern Caribbean coastline, Cienfuegos is unique in Cuba in that it was settled by immigrants from France, not Spain.
+The French heritage is evident in the French influenced architectural style of many of the city’s buildings.
+The street names also reflect this influence in this beautiful UNESCO-listed old town.
+It was named after a Spanish Captain General Don Jose Cienfuegos.
+In 1817 he approved a plan to settle French from Bordeaux and Louisiana in the area.
+The city is also commonly known as La Perla del Sur, ‘the pearl of the south’.
+The UNESCO listed region of Zapata Peninsula – home to the famed Bay of Pigs – lies just a short distance away by road.
 Intrigued?
-Here’s our lowdown on what to do in Cienfuegos and its surrounds.
+Here’s our top 8 of things to do in Cienfuegos and its surrounds.

 2. Snorkel at the Bay of Pigs